kercheval/SpringWebServiceUtil/README.md

 ### Release History

+- 1.8 - March 25, 2013 - Add explicit support to set domain and type for JMX
-- 1.7 - March 22, 2012 - Add a simple main for testing
+- 1.7 - March 22, 2013 - Add a simple main for testing
-- 1.6 - March 22, 2012 - Parented counters and timers get JMX detail types
+- 1.6 - March 22, 2013 - Parented counters and timers get JMX detail types
-- 1.5 - March 22, 2012 - Add support for parent counters and timers
+- 1.5 - March 22, 2013 - Add support for parent counters and timers
-- 1.4 - March 13, 2012 - Add javadoc and more JUNIT coverage
+- 1.4 - March 13, 2013 - Add javadoc and more JUNIT coverage
-- 1.3 - March 11, 2012 - Create JAR using JDK6 to increase compatibility
+- 1.3 - March 11, 2013 - Create JAR using JDK6 to increase compatibility
 - 1.2 - March 7, 2013 - Publish timers and counters via JMX
 - 1.0 - March 7, 2013 - Initial extraction and publication